santi1110/bd-immutability-and-final-photo-filters/README.md

 ## Code Walk Through
 A request to convert a photo is received in the `ConvertPrimePhotoActivity` class.
-With this being a POC, we haven't developed our Coral model yet so we haven't created any formal Request/Result objects for the `handleRequest` method.
+With this being a POC, we haven't developed our Lambda function yet so we haven't created any formal Request/Result objects for the `handleRequest` method.
 First we load the image into memory.
 This could take a while and use up a lot of memory depending on the photo, so we really only want to do this once.
 We use a static method in the `PrimePhotoUtil` class to load the photo.
 That class has been around for a pretty long time, and has always worked so we're pretty sure the bug isn't there.
-The in memory image is saved in a `PrimePhoto`.
+The in-memory image is saved in a `PrimePhoto`.
 If you take a look at that class, it defines the image's dimensions and holds all its `Pixel`s in a `List`.
 The `type` field is related to Java's image libraries.
 We keep it around so we know how to re-save the photo.
 A `Pixel` represents one tiny, little speck in our photo.
 An image is just a grid of `Pixel`s.
 Each `Pixel` has an x and y coordinate and a color associated with it.
 We store the color in a class called `RGB`.